spoike/knockout.persist/README.md

 [min]: https://raw.github.com/spoike/bower-knockout.persist/master/knockout.persist.min.js
 [max]: https://raw.github.com/spoike/bower-knockout.persist/master/knockout.persist.js

+You can also install with [bower](http://bower.io/) package manager:

+    bower install knockout.persist

 ## Usage

 This extender can be used as any other [knockout.js extender](http://knockoutjs.com/documentation/extenders.html).
 Include the javascript file, `knockout.persist.js`, in your script imports or script bundle.